A posteriori certification of PDE approximations with particular application to neural networks: Certification via extensions and restrictions

-For all other extensions of $\aRBox f_\Omega$, the lower bound from Lemma \ref{lemma:extBoundsBanachSpacev1} will be lost.
-Unfortunately, the proof of the Hahn-Banach Extension Theorem is non-constructive, i.e., the Hahn-Banach extension $f_\square^{\text{HB}}$ is not known in general.
-Thus, we will describe the computation of extensions of $\aRBox f_\Omega$ in \S\ref{Sec:Extension} below.
+For all other extensions of $\aRBox \revKU{r}_\Omega$, the lower bound from Lemma \ref{lemma:extBoundsBanachSpacev1} will be lost.
+Unfortunately, the proof of the Hahn-Banach Extension Theorem is non-constructive, i.e., the Hahn-Banach extension $\revKU{r}_\square^{\text{HB}}$ is not known in general.
+Thus, we describe a construction of extensions of $\aRBox \revKU{r}_\Omega$ in \S\ref{Sec:Extension}.
+Then, in \S\ref{Sec:ComputableExtensions}, we develop computable approximations of norm-preserving extensions.